 Botox is measured in units, an arbitrary unit of measurement derived by animal studies that correlate to a fixed number of botulinum molecules.
 Units measure the biologic strength of the Botox; it’s a scale to standardize the ability of Botox to relax the nerve.
 Units are unique to Botox and are determined by Allergan (all other neurotoxins and dermal fillers are measured differently).
 Each vial of Botox contains 100 units, which can be split into individual blocks for treating various areas.

-Guidelines: Botox units per facial area
+Unit Guidelines: How much Botox is needed per facial area

 - Frown or Glabellar Lines: 15-25 Botox units

-- Crow’s Feet: 5-15 Botox units per side
+- Crow’s feet: 5-15 Botox units per side

 - Forehead lines: 10-30 Botox unites